 A biblical survey of coveting: what it is, what it produces and what a Christian should be doing.

 We all have hungers, from a desire for certain foods to a yearning for success.
 Jesus teaches that we are blessed when we hunger for righteousness.

-We live in a world based on the "get" principle; everyone is out to acquire as much as possible for himself.
-The tenth commandment, however, is intended to govern this proclivity of human nature, striking at man's heart.
-John Ritenbaugh exposes the essence of covetousness and its marked link to the first commandment.
+Everyone is out to acquire as much as possible for himself.
+The tenth commandment, however, governs this proclivity of human nature, striking at man's heart.

 At its base, gluttony is nothing more than a lack of self-control.
 Martin Collins shows the more spiritual side of this too-prevalent sin.

 What is pornography?
 Is nudity wrong?
-Discover the attittudes behind pornography and why Christians must strive for purity.
-This article also includes the insets, 'Government Research and Conclusions on Pornography' and 'Modesty in Clothing.'
+Discover the attitudes behind pornography and why Christians must strive for purity.

 The demise of an institution can result from the irresponsibility of its constituents; if one member sins, the whole body experiences the effects.